Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons: Decay of the pseudoscalar glueball into conventional mesons

 According to the validity of the joint model

-the pseudoscalar glueball in the present work has a mass of about $2.37$ GeV related to BESIII experiment and $2.6$ GeV relevant for PANDA experiment at FAIR/GSI, while the eLSM is a low-energy chiral model valid up to $1.7$ GeV.
+the pseudoscalar glueball in the present work has a mass of about $2.37$ GeV coinciding to a claimed BESIII experiment candidate and of $2.6$ GeV from the lattice QCD prediction, while the eLSM is a low-energy chiral model valid up to $1.7$ GeV.
 Therefore, it should be accepted that this model is suited to calculate exclusively the decays of the field $\tilde{G}$.
 For instance in Refs. \cite{EshraimC, Eshraimeta}, the eLSM has found to be applicable to study the phenomenology of the heavy charmed mesons, which concerns the calculation of masses and large-$N_c$ dominant decays although it could be far from the natural domain of chiral symmetry.
-Moreover, the employed effective models in Ref. \cite{F.julia} have been used successfully in the decay modes of the vector glueball with a mass of about $3.8$ GeV.
-The present approach is consequently expected to be agreeable as a similar accuracy, even if it is a proposal to test the decays of an (as of yet) unidentified glueball.
-Furthermore, and as seen in Ref. \cite{EshraimG}, the following effective chiral lagrangian succeeded in studying the decays of the pseudoscalar glueball
+Moreover, the employed effective models in Ref. \cite{F.julia} have been used in the decay modes of the vector glueball with a mass of about $3.8$ GeV.
+The present approach is consequently expected to be reliable within a similar accuracy, even if it is proposed here to test the decays of an (as of yet) unidentified glueball.
+From the Refs. \cite{EshraimGS, EshraimEG} and refs. therein, we can prove the validity of the employed effective chiral model in Eq. (\ref{lag1}) to study the decay modes of the pseudoscalar glueball.

-where $c_{\tilde{G}\Phi}$ is an undetermined coupling constant.
-This model is based on the reflecting of the axial anomaly in the pseudoscalar-isoscalar sector.
-The similar Lagrangian is used to study the decay of a hypothetical excited pseudoscalar glueball as well \cite{EshraimGS}.
-The structure $\text{\textrm{det}}\Phi-\text{\textrm{det}}\Phi^{\dag}$ could be coupled with vector and axial-vector mesons to the eLSM via the chiral Lagrangian

-by an effective coupling constant $\gamma$ which has dimension of Energy$^{-3}$.
-It is invariant under $SU(3)_R\times SU(3)_L$, C, and $P$ transformations but breaks explicitly the $U_A(1)$ symmetry because it includes the determinant, for details see appendix $B$.
-The pseudoscalar glueball mixes with the structure $\text{\textrm{det}}\Phi-\text{\textrm{det}}\Phi^{\dag}$.
-That leads also to the construction of the model (\ref{lag1}).
-Putting all together we can prove the ability of the employed effective chiral model in Eq. (\ref{lag1}) to study the decay modes of the pseudoscalar glueball.
 The novelty of our approach is that the qualitative outcomes do not depend on the precise value of the input parameters.